Bibi Mariam Cannon: History

-The cannon was manufactured by local technicians on the orders of Mir Jumla II, the governor of Bengal under Emperor Aurangzeb.
-It was one of two large cannons; the other was the "Kaley Khan Jam Jam".
+The cannon was manufactured by local technicians on the orders of Mir Jumla II, the Mughal governor of Bengal under Emperor Aurangzeb.
+It was one of two large cannons; the other was the "Kalay Khan Jam Jam".
 The two cannons were given male and female names.
 They were used during Mir Jumla's invasion of Assam and later placed in front of the Bara Katra to ward off Arakanese pirates.
-The Bibi Mariam survived, but its male named counterpart was lost.
+The Bibi Mariam Cannon survived, but its male counterpart was lost.
 In 1832, the British administration moved the Bibi Mariam from Bara Katra to the Chowk Bazaar area of Old Dhaka.
-It was later moved to Gulistan during the East Pakistan period and finally to the Osmani Udyan after Bangladesh was created.
+It was later moved to Gulistan during the East Pakistan period and to the Osmani Udyan in 1983.
+After 40 years the cannon was moved from Osmani Udyan to its present location near Dhaka Gate.